bmihaljevic/tfg-interpretml/log.md

-## 2024-11-19
+## 2024-11-20 and 2024-11-21

 ### Summary of the Day
-- Total Hours Worked: 2
+- Total Hours Worked: 3
-- Main Objective: Modify source code of 'EBMs' and control de visualizations.
+- Main Objective: Naive Bayes Understanding and Data Understanding for Autoimmune Disease ML Challenge (Clara's project)

 ### Tasks Completed
-1. Understanding of global and local explain function.
+1. Understanding of Naive Bayes
-1. Modify feature contributions (both in global and local explain function), so now it shows constant weights for each feature.
-This will allow us to use this graphical tools to visualize Naive Bayes contributions.
+2. Comprehension of ML Challenge Data

 ### In-Progress
-- Naive Bayes feature contribution visualization.
+- Naive Bayes Implementation and Visualization

 ### Next Steps for Tomorrow
-- Task 1: Naive Bayes understanding and thinking how to integrate it.
+- To be said in the meeting.

 ### Issues/Blockers
-- No big problems today.
-With the control of the library, if I have an issue I can execute a print and see what is happening.
+-